Skip to content

 For teams that prefer external scheduling, a Kubernetes CronJob can patch the trigger field on a cron schedule.
 This requires a CronJob resource, ServiceAccount, RoleBinding, and a kubectl image, but keeps the scheduling logic outside the operator.

-When disabled, the task's CR is deleted and it does not participate in the pipeline.
+When disabled, the task's Job and ConfigMap are deleted, its projected status is cleared from the parent, and it does not participate in the pipeline.
 Downstream tasks still run but don't receive propagation from the disabled task.

 Upgrade Mode